Modcrab/Brew_With_A_View/smoke_test.md

 - try and open meditation when swinging your sword (by all four means)
 - try and open meditation when on roach (by all four means)
 - try and open meditation in combat (by all four means)
+- check Meditation works as normal if you confirm intent first
+- check Meditation works as normal if you cancel confirm intent first
+- check the game is paused properly behind the confirm intent menu

 ### Alchemy
 - check you can't craft alchemy items outside of meditation